vin-lz/cs-gy-6513-big-data-project/raw_data/air_quality_improvement_under_covid_vsualized/description.md

 7. in Singapore dataset, miss 898 cells of no2, miss 176 cells of co, howerver has 1427 cells of psi, which other city's datasets don't have, therefore decide to exclude entirely.

+8. in seoul dataset, about 150 rows of data missing pm2.5, they are mostly from year 2014, therefore I deleted those 150 rows.
+If you think that could create bias please roll back.